An expression is a sequence of operators and their operands, that specifies a computation.

 The unevaluated operands are considered to be full expressions even though they are syntactically operands in a larger expression (for example, this means that sizeof(T()) requires an accessible

 Discarded-value expressions

 A discarded-value expression is an expression that is used for its side-effects only.
 The value calculated from such expression is discarded.
-Such expressions include the full expression of any expression statement, the left-hand argument of the built-in comma operator, or the argument of a cast-expression that casts to the type void.
+Such expressions include the full expression of any expression statement, the left-hand operand of the built-in comma operator, or the operand of a cast-expression that casts to the type void.